Cwackz/Immortal-Flipper/ReadMe.md

 [spydamarkman](https://github.com/Spydamarkman?tab=repositories)
 ##
 Dont see your credit or did you find a wrongfully given credit? dm me and i will get it fixed soon as possible benjamin#6666
-##
-Want to get your own script added and get on the credit page? dm me with a quick explanation on what the script does and i will add it. benjamin#6666

 ## All Changes/Features